citypay/citypay-paylink-woo-commerce/readme.md

 support for payment processing using CityPay hosted payment forms and Paylink 3.

-The WooCommerce plugin works by creating a token and redirecting to the Paylink form for card holders to enter their card details directly into the CityPay secure web application.
+The WooCommerce plugin works by creating a token and redirecting to the Paylink form for cardholders to enter their card details directly into the CityPay secure web application.
 Once a payment has been completed it will attempt to connect via a webhook or postback to your web site.

 ## Minimum requirements

-* PHP version 5.2.4 or greater (Tested up to: 7.4)
+* PHP version 5.2.4 or greater (Tested up to: 8.1.11)
 * MySQL version 5.0 or greater
-* WordPress 4.0 or greater (Tested up to: 6.0.1)
+* WordPress 4.0 or greater (Tested up to: 6.1)
-* WooCommerce 3 or greater (Tested up to: 6.7.0)
+* WooCommerce 3 or greater (Tested up to: 7.0)

 ## Automatic Installation